dbdowjfb/glitch-in-bio-lua/README.md

 # Glitch in Bio Lua!

-Part of [glitch-in-bio](https://github.com/andypiper/my-glitch-in-bio) rewritten using Pandoc Lua filter, supporting text-based web browsers e.g w3m, eww.
+This project is a Lua adaptation of selected features from [glitch-in-bio](https://github.com/andypiper/my-glitch-in-bio).
+It is created to experiment with Pandoc Lua filters and support text-based web browsers such as w3m and eww.

+## Dependences
+- Pandoc (>=3)
+- make
+- python3

+## Usage
+- Edit `settings.json`.
+- Rebuild with `make`
+- preview with `make serve`